You didn’t ask me, but I’m gonna tell you how I’m getting my 1,000 true followers / fans!

 In order to reach your 1,000 followers, you need to be as real and honest as you can.
 Share what you want to, but make sure it’s something you know the followers you have want from you.
 I like to share my thoughts and ideas, my tips and experiences and even talk about boring stuff that might not get everyone’s attention like things I like or daily routines.

 But THIS is where real followers come in.
-Even if you post about what isn’t popular with the majority of the internet, you will at least have those 1,000 true followers who support everything and anything you post because they are your TRUE followers.
+Even if you post about what isn’t popular with the majority of the internet, you will at least have those 1,000 true followers who support everything and anything you post.

 check out my signature below.
 Do you like it?
 Should I add something or change it up?
 I got (stole) the idea from, Mia who blogs over at Beautiful-Inspiring-Creative-life.com heh.
 I think I’ll start adding my socials onto every post now since that’s what ya’ll do lol

-To see your banner here, check out my Affiliates tab, or message me at "firstname.lastname@example.org" For paid ads, contact me at email@example.com.
+To see your banner or button here, check out my Loves tab.
+For paid ads, check out my PR tab or contact me by email.

 Kiki or Kikita.

 Online Visits Schedule

 All content on this blog is owned by Soyvirgo unless stated otherwise.
 The opinions and thoughts expressed here represent my own and not of other people.